You Need A GENERAL PURPOSE RIFLE!

 What is a General Purpose Rifle (GPR)?

-A General Purpose Rifle (GPR) is a firearm designed for versatility, aiming to perform adequately across various scenarios like CQB and longer ranges without being a specialist.
-It balances capabilities rather than excelling in one specific area.
+A General Purpose Rifle (GPR) is a firearm designed for versatility, aiming to perform adequately across a range of scenarios, from close-quarters combat (CQB) to longer ranges, without specializing in any single role.
+It prioritizes adaptability over mastery of one specific task.

-What are key components for a General Purpose Rifle build?
+What are key components for building a General Purpose Rifle?

-How does a GPR differ from a Recce rifle or SPR?
+How does a GPR differ from specialized rifles like Recce or SPR?

 Related News